-CHEAD’s work is supported by our governance structure and by the commitment of the individuals who lead our strategic priorities.
-To offer as much transparency as possible we publish all governing documents, annual reports and strategic plans.
+CHEAD’s work is supported by our governance structure and by the commitment of its Trustees who lead our strategic priorities and uphold our Charitable Objectives.

-We seek to ensure that the Committee is representative of the diversity of our CHEAD membership, the four nations, and the breadth of our strategic objectives.
+We seek to ensure that the Trustees reflect the diversity of our CHEAD membership, the four nations, and the breadth of our strategic and charitable objectives.

 The Executive Committee ensures that CHEAD operates in accordance with the objects enshrined in its constitution.

-Six elected members and up to four co-opted members.
+Six elected trustees and up to four co-opted members.
 The terms of appointment for officers and members of the Executive Committee is normally for three years.

 Elections are held following the CHEAD Business meeting in Spring each year.
 A call for nominations is issued in April and candidates are introduced at the CHEAD Membership & Networking meeting in May.